oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Task 8: Setup an Ingress Controller on OKE Cluster
-An Ingress controller is a specialized load balancer for Kubernetes that is responsible for accepting the user traffic from the internet and load balances it to pods/containers running inside the Kubernetes cluster
+An Ingress controller is a specialized load balancer for Kubernetes that is responsible for accepting the user traffic from the internet and load balances it to pods/containers running inside the Kubernetes cluster.

 1. To get the user OCID, Navigate to Upper Right-Hand corner of the OCI Console, and click on **Profile**, and select **User settings** from the menu.
 Copy the User **OCID** from the console.